 Apparent Possession — Chattels shall be deemed to be in the apparent possession of the grantor of a bill of sale so long as they remain or are in or upon any lands, tenements, hereditaments, or building occupied or used by him, or are used or employed by him in any place whatsoever, notwithstanding that formal possession thereof may have been taken by or given to any other person.

-Bill of Sale includes any document or agreement whatsoever, whether by deed or by parol, and whether by way of sale, security, gift, or bailment;
+Bill of Sale includes any document or agreement whatsoever, whether by deed or by parol, and whether by way of sale, security, gift, or bailment —

-(1) Transferring, or intended to transfer, or to be a record or evidence of the transfer of the property in or right to the possession of chattels; or
+(a) transferring, or intended to transfer, or to be a record or evidence of the transfer of the property in or right to the possession of chattels; or

-(2) By which a right, authority, or licence to the possession of or to seize any chattels, or to any charge or security thereon shall be conferred or reserved.
+(b) by which a right, authority, or licence to the possession of or to seize any chattels, or to any charge or security thereon shall be conferred or reserved.

 Bill of Sale shall not include assignments for the benefit of the creditors of the grantor, made pursuant to any statutory provision; transfers, assignments or mortgages duly registered under the provisions of the Merchant Shipping Act 1894, of the United Kingdom as amended from time to time (or under any Act passed in substitution for that Act) of any ship or any share thereof; transfers of goods in the ordinary course of business of any trade or calling; debentures issued by any company or other corporate body, and registered under the provisions hereinafter contained; ante-nuptial settlements; bills of sale of goods in any foreign parts or at sea; bills of lading, warehousekeeper’s certificate, customs warrants, or other warrants or orders for the delivery of goods or any other documents used in the ordinary course of business as proof of the possession or control of goods, or authorising or purporting to authorise, either by indorsement or delivery, the possessor of such document to transfer or receive the goods thereby represented.